 The civil engineer deals with problems in structural, highway, railroad, hydraulic, and sanitary engineering, and also with surveying and geodesy.
 He specializes in the design, construction and maintenance of bridges, tunnels, dams, and the structural members of buildings.
-His services are indispensable in the design of river corel and backer in the design of the design in the design of river, canal, and harbor improvements; in the development and control of water resources; in the treatment and disposal of sewage and industrial waster and in the location and construction of all transportation industrial waste; and in the location and construction of all transportation facilities.
+His services are indispensable in the design of river, canal, and harbor improvements; in the development and control of water resources; in the treatment and disposal of sewage and industrial waste; and in the location and construction of all transportation facilities